House of Commons photo

 This is why our Conservative government has worked hard since 2006 to streamline and improve the regulatory process.
 However, much more needs to be done.
 A modern regulatory system should support progress on economically viable, major economic projects and sustain Canada's reputation as an attractive place to invest while contributing to better environmental outcomes.
 There is that word “outcomes”, meaning results.
 That is what this government is focused on.

 Today's bill would help modernize the federal regulatory system by establishing clear timelines, reducing duplication and regulatory burdens and focusing resources on large projects.
 The bill includes a number of initiatives to meet this objective.
 Our legislation would implement system-wide improvements to achieve the goal of one project, one review in clearly defined time periods.
-It is not that well-known but a number of years ago, under a Liberal government, the Yukon imposed timelines on environmental assessment reviews and it is working very well.
+It is not that well known, but a number of years ago, under a Liberal government, the Yukon imposed timelines on environmental assessment reviews, and it is working very well.

 In addition, we will invest $54 million over two years to support more effective project approvals through the major projects management office initiative.
-This initiative has helped to transform the approvals process for major natural resource projects by shortening average review timelines from 4 years to just 22 months, with no change in environmental outcomes.
+This initiative has helped to transform the approvals process for major natural resource projects by shortening average review timelines from four years to just 22 months, with no change in environmental outcomes.
 Environmental outcomes still continue to improve because that is what happens in western free market democracies.
 Environmental outcomes always continue to improve as we expend the resources that we have earned through our economic development on better and better environmental technology.

 It is through measures like these and our government's efficient, responsible approach that we are supporting responsible resource development, creating jobs while protecting the environment.
 A significant element of this economic boost is represented by Canada's unique oil sands industry which employs over 130,000 people while generating wealth that benefits all of our citizens.